 Hence, $\div(f X) \in \M(\X)$ and \eqref{eq:Leibniz-Lip} holds. \end{proof}

-We show now a result on the absolute continuity of the measure $\|\div(X)\|$ with respect to the $q$-capacity, which extends analogous properties of the divergence-measure fields in the Euclidean framework (for which we refer to \cite{comi2017locally, PT}).
+We show now a result on the absolute continuity of the measure $\|\div(X)\|$ with respect to the $q$-capacity, which extends analogous properties of the divergence--measure fields in the Euclidean framework (for which we refer to \cite{comi2017locally, PT}).
 To this aim, let us first recall the notion of $q$-capacity of any set $A \subset \X$.

 \begin{definition} Let $\Omega \subset \X$ be an open set and $A \subset \Omega$.
-We define the {\em relative $q$-capacity}, $1\le q < \infty$, of $A$ in $\Omega$ as the (possibly infinite) quantity
+We define the {\em relative $q$--capacity}, $1\le q < \infty$, of $A$ in $\Omega$ as the (possibly infinite) quantity

 If $\Omega = \X$, we set $\mathrm{Cap}_q(A) \coloneqq \mathrm{Cap}_q(A, \X)$. \end{definition}